ibm-client-engineering/solution-sfg-aws/readme.md

 #### **Configure Oracle RDS Instance**

-Configure a pod in the `sterling` namespace called `oracleclient` using the below yaml:
+Configure a pod in the `sterling` in your namespace using the below yaml:

 `oracle_client.yaml`
 ```